 Erik Trinkaus, a physical anthropologist and lead author of the Washington University study, believes Rubin’s and Pääbo’s results do not preclude his hypothesis.
 He says that there are two different questions regarding population mixing: Did it occur 40,000 years ago?
 And, do 21st-century Europeans carry distinctively Neanderthal genes?
 “They are attempting to answer the second question and make a statistical inference back to the first question,” Trinkaus explains.

 Fascinating!
-We get so caught up with the idea of testing being important to family history, but the doors it can really open lead much further back in our past.
+We get so caught up with the idea of DNA testing being important to family history, but the doors it can really open lead much further back in our past.

 Most Recent Articles by Lorelle VanFossen